Search RFCafe.com

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Electronics World, published May 1959 - December 1971.
 All copyrights hereby acknowledged.

-This nomogram (aka nomograph) provides a "simple" method for determining the coupling coefficient (ke) of air core transformers for RF circuits where the operational wavelength is much longer than the physical length of the transformer.
+This nomogram (aka nomograph) provides a simple method for determining the coupling coefficient (ke) of air core transformers for RF circuits where the operational wavelength is much longer than the physical length of the transformer.
 Modern circuit simulators can calculate such quantities at the blink of an eye, but in 1969 there was no simple method for doing it.
 In fact, a lot of design work back in the day was done using nomograms because given all the impreciseness of circuit layout and component tolerances, there were enough tunable elements provided to tweak for optimal performance.
-Unlike today where the use of sophisticated (and expensive) software can practically assure first-pass success with circuits into the realm of tens of GHz, multiple iterations of designs used to be the norm.
-As an electronics technician before earning my BSEE, I built and modified many circuits for the engineers I worked for before they went into production.
+Unlike today where the use of sophisticated (and expensive) software can practically assure first-pass success with circuits into the realm of tens of GHz, multiple design iterations used to be the norm.
+As an electronics technician before earning my BSEE, I built and modified many circuits for the engineers I worked with before they went into production.
 We've come a long way, baby.

 Link Coupling Nomogram